Tool

 🔄 Progress Reporting¶

-Tools that need progress reporting should accept tool_progress_reporter in their __init__ (passed by ToolManager) and store it.
+Tools that need progress reporting accept tool_progress_reporter in their __init__ (passed by ToolManager) and store it via the base class.
 Progress updates are typically sent before any streaming begins, ensuring users are aware of the tool's current state.

 🔑 Tool Identification and Configuration¶